Focus Topics

 After completing this focus topic, you should be able to:

-• Discuss the key principles associated with caring for children with life-limiting illnesses and their families/carers
+- Discuss the key principles associated with caring for children with life-limiting illness and their families

-• Describe the process of assessment and management of children with a life-limiting illness and their families/carers through an interdisciplinary approach to care
+- Describe the process of assessment and management of children with a life-limiting illness and their families through an multidisciplinary approach to care

-• Identify strategies to facilitate coordination of care for children with a life-limiting illness, their families/carers and their communities.
+- Identify strategies to facilitate coordination of care for children with a life-limiting illness, their families and their communities.